 Sports

 Sports are a great way to inspire yourself to remain active.
-Competition and teamwork can motivate you to work harder and sustain your interest to exercise.
-Following are the options:
+Competition and teamwork can motivate you to work harder and sustain your interest in exercise.
+The following are the options:

 (i) Badminton